In this time of change, your ability to create inspiration is essential — both to attract people to your project and inspire them to do more.

 “This is where we are going.
 If you don’t like it, sell your stock.”

 They know that investors who are not committed to travelling the same path with them will be a constant drain on their time, energy, and resources.
-And in a time of global change, time, energy, and resources are things that none of us can afford to waste.
+And in a time of global change, this is time, energy, and resources that they cannot afford to waste.

-The same applies not just to shareholders but to managers, employees, customers, and anyone else whose support you need: are they on the bus or off the bus?
-Will they lead, follow, or get out of the way?
-And the more you can inspire people to decide for themselves that they are longing to travel with you through this imperfect, churning world, the more you will build a team that doesn’t question every step of the way but instead works to find the opportunities in every problem.
+The more you can inspire people to realise that they are longing to travel with you through the uncertainties of this churning world, the more you will build a team that doesn’t question every step of the way but instead works to find the opportunities in every problem that arises.

-In your work, and in your personal life, have you actively chosen the direction you are travelling?
-Are you and the people around you truly motivated to follow the path you are on?
-What would happen if you changed that?
+In your work life, and in your personal life, have you actively chosen the direction you are travelling in?
+Are you and the people around you truly committed to that path?
+And if not, then what would it be like if you all were committed and inspired to pursue this path together?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.